Automatic writing is a simple, safe, and powerful way to connect with your Soul.

 If you live in a country that permits plant medicines like marijuana (and if you feel comfortable using it), you may also like to make responsible use of this natural resource.

 Do whatever suits you and relaxes you the most.

 4. Enter a gentle trance

 As humans, we have the capacity to enter trance-like states very easily.
 The most popular trance state we enter into is while watching TV!

 Choose whatever works best for you, and don’t be shy with experimenting.
-I personally like listening to calming music and blending that with mindfulness or meditation.
+I personally like listening to calming music, sitting outdoors in nature, and blending that with mindfulness or meditation.

 I prefer to look away when I’m writing so that I’m not easily drawn into judging what I’m writing.
 But other people prefer looking.
 Experiment and see what suits you.

 If you’re not used to writing, you’ll probably carry a bit of inhibition at first, which is natural.
 With practice, you’ll get into “the flow” of it, meaning that you’ll find automatic writing increasingly easier and easier to do without conscious thought.

 Remember: don’t judge what you’ve written just yet.

 Focus on entering a trance state, let your mind be soft and unfocused, and write!